pentium10/php_stream_socket_test/README.md

 $
 ```

-Another scenario is that fter a while, like 3-4 childs I get this:
+Another scenario is that after a while, like 3-4 childs I get this error message.

 ```
 >>>>>>>>>>>>>>>>>>>>>>>> CHILD BEGIN 3